Does the Universe Have a Supervoid? Explaining the Cold Spot of the Cosmic Microwave Background

 We expect this ISW to be rather small, around the order of 1/10,000 variations in temperature, “smaller than the average fluctuations” in the CMB.
 For a sense of scale, if we measured the temperature of something as 3 degrees C, the ISW could cause the temperature to be 2.9999 degrees C. Good luck getting that precision, especially at the cold temperatures of the CMB.
 But when we look for the ISW in a supervoid, the discrepancy is much easier to find (Ibid).

 But what did scientists exactly find?
 Well, that hunt began in 2007, when Laurence Rudnick (University of Minnesota) and his team looked at the NRAO VLA Sky Survey (NVSS) data on galaxies.
 The information the NVSS collects is radio waves, admittedly not CMB photons but with similar characteristics.
 And a void was noticed with radio galaxies.
-Based off that data, the ISW effect courtesy of a supervoid could be found as far away as 11 billion light years away.
+Based off that data, the ISW effect courtesy of a supervoid could be found as far away as 11 billion light years away, as near as 3 billion light years and be as wide as 1.8 billion light years across.
 The reason for the uncertainty is that the NVSS data is unable to determine distances.
 But scientists realized that if such a supervoid was that far away, the photons passing through it did so about 8 billion years ago, a point in the Universe where the effects of dark energy would have been way less than now and therefore wouldn’t affect the photons enough for the ISW effect to be seen.
 But the statistics say that areas of the CMB where warm and cold differentials are high should be present locations of voids (Szapudi 32.
-Szapudi et al).
+Szapudi et al, U of Hawaii).

 And so, the team set the CFHT to look at small places in the cold spot area to get a true gauge of galaxies and see how that matched with models.
 After looking at several distances, it was announced in 2010 that no signs of the supervoid were seen at distances greater than 3 billion light years.
 But it must be mentioned that because of the resolution of the data at the time, there was only 75% significance, way too low to be considered a safe scientific finding.
 Plus, such a small area of sky was looked at, further reducing the result.
 So, the PS1, the first telescope on the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS) was brought in to help augment the data collected up to that time from Planck, WMAP, and WISE (32, 34).